dotted-ai/laravel-query-logger/README.md

 ## Usage

-Once installed and registered, the package will automatically begin listening for database queries if your application is running in the local environment.
+Once installed and registered, the package will automatically begin listening for database queries, route events, and log messages when your application is running in the local environment.

-### How It Works
+## How It Works

+### Query Listener
-1. **Query Listener**: The package uses Laravel's `DB::listen` method to capture all SQL queries.
-2. **Binding Replacement**: It replaces the query placeholders with actual binding values.
+The package uses Laravel's `DB::listen` method to capture all SQL queries, replaces query placeholders with their actual binding values, and logs the query along with its execution time.

-3. **Logging**: Each query, along with its execution time, is logged using Laravel's logging system.
+### Route Logging
+It listens for Laravel's `RouteMatched` event to log route details such as the URI, controller handling the request, and any associated middleware.

+### Console Output
-4. **Console Output**: When not running in the console, queries are output to the browser's JavaScript console.
+When using the built-in PHP server (`php artisan serve`), queries and route logs are output to the terminal using PHP's `error_log()` function.

+### Console Info Logging
+A custom Monolog handler is added to also output `Log::info` (and higher-level) messages to the terminal.
+This means that any log calls such as `Log::info`, `Log::warning`, or `Log::error` will appear in your console when running locally.

-### Example Output
+## Example Output

-When a query is executed, you might see output similar to this in your log file and browser console:
+When a query is executed and a route is matched, you might see output similar to this in your log file and terminal:

 ```
 Query: SELECT * FROM users WHERE email = 'example@example.com' [12 ms]
+Route: api/users | Controller: App\Http\Controllers\UserController@index | Middleware: api, auth
+INFO: Application started successfully.
 ```

 ## Customization

 You can modify the behavior of the query logger by editing the `QueryLoggerServiceProvider` class.
-For example, you might choose to disable the JavaScript console output or change the logging level based on your specific needs.
+For example, you might choose to disable the JavaScript console output, adjust the logging level, or customize the route logging format to fit your needs.

 ## Important Considerations

+### Development Use Only
-- **Development Use Only**: This package is meant for local development environments.
-Make sure to disable or remove it from production to prevent potential performance issues or the inadvertent exposure of sensitive query data.
+This package is meant for local development environments.
+Ensure it is disabled or removed from production to prevent potential performance issues or the inadvertent exposure of sensitive query data.

+### Security
-- **Security**: Logging SQL queries can expose sensitive data.
-Always ensure this tool is only active in safe, non-production environments.
+Logging SQL queries and other sensitive application data can expose critical information.
+Always use this tool only in safe, non-production environments.

 ## Contributing